 For certain hotels and properties with a Phase 2 rental pool covenant, a single business licence is required for the single, integrated rental pool managing all accommodation units within the property.
 Business licences will not be issued for individual units in these properties and individual units would not be permitted to be booked or rented outside of the single, integrated rental pool.
 These properties are listed in Table 5B in section 19 of Part 5 of the Zoning and Parking Bylaw No. 303, 2015.
 These properties must also provide services that are considered to be essential to the visitor experience including 24 hour lobby and front desk services, a uniform key entry system, housekeeping and building maintenance services and a central telephone system.

-Check Your Property’s Zoning or LUC
+Check Your Property’s Zoning

 To obtain a business licence and market a property as tourist accommodation, the property’s zoning must list tourist accommodation or temporary accommodation as a permitted use.
 Properties with residential zoning may not be marketed as available to tourists, for any length of time.